olneyhymn/ulsterworldly.com/content/post/machen-christianity-and-liberalism.md

 That is the work of the Spirit of God, the application of the work of Christ.
 But in applying the work of Christ the Spirit makes use of faith.
 People who have found salvation know what it means.

 Liberals talk about faith in Jesus, but they mean simply admiration of Jesus.
 They talk about it as if the basis of the Christ life were “make Jesus Master in your life.”
-The Y. M. C. A., in recent years, has put the declaration of purpose to live the Christ life as somehow being on a par with the reception of the salvation which is found in the Cross of Christ.
+The Y.M.C.A., in recent years, has put the declaration of purpose to live the Christ life as somehow being on a par with the reception of the salvation which is found in the Cross of Christ.
 I do not see but that that is the exact opposite of faith.
 That means that you are trusting in your own works.
 Faith means not that you do something, but that you receive first the gracious gift of God.
 When the Lord Jesus has died for you you accept it without work of your own.
 You accept the gracious thing He did.
 And then by God’s help the good life follows.

 ##### Victory Assured